 Many adoptive families think that international adoption costs a lot less than domestic adoption, but that is a common misconception.
 The reality is that the cost of each form of adoption can vary greatly from family to family and situation to situation.
 Sometimes one form costs significantly more than the other, and other times they are relatively similar in cost — it depends on many factors.

 Both types of adoption come with their own unique costs.
 For example, in an international adoption, you’d be facing foreign travel and lodging expenses and the costs associated with a visa and immigration documents.
-In a domestic adoption, for example, you’d be facing birthmother expenses as well as the costs of traveling and staying in the birthmother’s state.
+In a domestic adoption, for example, you’d be facing expectant mother expenses as well as the costs of traveling and staying in the expectant mother’s state.

 With domestic adoption, there is no traditional waiting list.
-A birthmother chooses you based on the adoptive family profile you create.
+An expectant mother chooses you based on the adoptive family profile you create.
 Because of this, the domestic adoption process can take anywhere from just a couple months to a couple years.
 This also means that the process itself is a bit more unpredictable than with an international adoption.
 On top of that, with domestic adoption, there is the possibility that a planned adoption could fail.

 In an international adoption, hopeful adoptive families are placed on a traditional waiting list, meaning you will start at the bottom of the list and rise to the top as children are adopted.
 The international adoption process is a little more structured and predictable than with a domestic adoption.
 Planned international adoptions rarely fail; however, laws may change, other social or political issues may arise, or a natural disaster could occur while you’re in the process of adopting, which may cause delays.